-The political situation in Thailand is unpredictable and sometimes volatile.
-Over recent years there have been instances of civil and political unrest resulting in large demonstrations and in some cases violence.
+The political situation in Thailand can be volatile.
+In recent years, there have been instances of civil and political unrest.
+You should avoid any protests, political gatherings, demonstrations or marches.

-Alcohol and drugs can lead to you being less alert, less in control and less aware of your environment.
+Alcohol and drugs can lead to you being less alert, less in control and less aware of your environment resulting in accidents, injuries, robbery, assaults and lost travel documents.
 If you drink, know your limit.
 Drinks served in bars overseas are often stronger than those in the UK.
-Some British nationals have suffered severe psychiatric problems because of drug use, resulting in some suicides.
+Some British nationals in Thailand have suffered severe psychiatric problems because of drug use, resulting in some suicides.

 Be aware of the possibility of credit card fraud.
 Don’t lose sight of your card during transactions.
 There have been incidents of ATM skimming in Thailand.
 Where possible use an ATM within a bank and always protect your PIN.

-There are occasional clashes between the Thai security forces, armed criminal groups and drug traffickers along the Thai/Burma border.
-Outside the main towns, police and military checkpoints are actively manned and travellers may be asked to produce ID.
+There are occasional clashes between the Thai security forces, armed criminal groups and drug traffickers along the Thai/Myanmar border.
+Outside the main towns, police and military checkpoints are actively manned and travelers may be asked to produce ID.
 See the Tourism Thailand website and seek advice locally before you travel to this part of the country.

-Only cross into Burma at an official border checkpoint, and after obtaining any relevant permissions/visas from the Burmese and Thai authorities.
+Only cross into Myanmar at an official border checkpoint, and after obtaining any relevant permissions/visas from the Burmese and Thai authorities.

 Remain alert to the local situation when travelling anywhere near to the border with Cambodia, and at land crossings between the two countries.